The Object Concepts creative technique draws creative ideas from concepts associated with chosen objects in the environment.

 With such a distant king, the ties of the Freemen are strong to thegn Sigeferth of Worcester.
 It is Sigeferth who has called us to his fire.
 He tells of the huscarls of Harthacnut who will shortly come to collect taxes from the bridge, and taxes from the lands that it bridges, to pay for Harthacnut’s armies and court.

 The rules of our land and of our house are as clear as if scratched in stone.
-When Sigeferth demands that we assemble our intentions and that we set out to stand against the huscarls of Harthacnut, we know that the risk is high and that our homes may well burn.
+When Sigeferth demands that we assemble, we steady our intentions.
+We put aside our tools and take up our weapons.
+When we set out to stand against the huscarls of Harthacnut we know that the risk is high and that our homes may well burn.

 ‘Do not forget,’ said Siegeferth through the smoke of the fire, ‘the real village is the people and the people can melt into the hills and woods: and no viking king would ever destroy a bridge.
 Stand together and the end will be mellow for us all.
 If we do not stand together then the sword of Harthacnut will cleave us still further apart.’